Under 90% Attendance

 • Year 5 and 6 are invited into class from 8.50 am

 Children should not be left in the playground before 8.40 am as no adult will be on duty before this time.
-You need to ensure your child is coming through the school gates by 8.45 am at the latest.
+You need to ensure your child is coming through the school gates by 8.50 am at the latest.
 The register will be taken promptly at 8.55 am and the school day will start on time.
 Late arrivals are disruptive to the whole class and often embarrassing for your child.
-We take the view there are no late children, only late parents.
+We take the view there are no late children, only late parents. ( See addendum for staggered starts and finish)

-From 8.55 am the pedestrian gates will be staffed by a member of Senior Management – any pupil who is late will be given a late slip which they must present to the school office.
+- From 8.45 am the pedestrian gates will be staffed by a member of Senior Management – any pupil who is late will be sent to the school office.

-Children that are not in class on time for the register will be marked late, even if they have entered the school gates before 8.55 am.
+- Children that are not in class on time for the register will be marked late.
+(L code)

 All lateness is recorded daily.
 The number of minutes late and the reason for lateness, if known will also be recorded.
 This information can be made available to the courts in the form of a report should a prosecution be the outcome of repeated lateness.

-Families of children who receive more than 3 late marks per half term will receive an email.
+Families of children who receive more than 5 late marks per half term will receive an email.
 Persistent lateness will be referred to the Local Authority Attendance Officer.
-A meeting may also be arranged with the relevant Key Stage Deputy Headteacher.
+A meeting may also be arranged with the relevant Key Stage Deputy Head teacher.

 Collection from School